mio42-GmbH/Validierungspaket-MIO-DiGA-Toolkit/README.md

-# Validationpackage MIO DiGA Toolkit Version 1.1.0 Commenting Phase
+# Validationpackage MIO DiGA Toolkit Version 1.1.0 Benehmensherstellung

 Disclaimer:
 This service is intended to help with the validation process.
 However, please note there is no claim to completeness, correctness or reliability.